perlboy/engineering/source/artefacts/runtime/conformance/index.rst

 CDS Conformance Suite (cds-conformance)
 ================================================

+.. note:: Development of this documentation is in progress.

 +---------------------+---------------------------------------------------------------------------------------+
 | Summary             | The CDS Conformance Suite is a wrapper around the :ref:`cds-client-java` intended     |
 |                     | to provide a computational validation of inbound and outbound payload data according  |